 Ernest Potter, a pilot in WWI, is featured in three Looking Back articles: December 23, 2005, June 19, 2011 and June 26, 2011.
 Full text of these articles can be accessed on microfilm at the Brodie Resource Library.
-Click on the newspaper headline below to read full accounts of Ernest Potter's war experiences.
+Click on the newspaper headline below and check out the Aviation section of the World War One Thunder Bay Centennial Project to learn more about Ernest Potter's experience as a WWI aviator.

 Information about Merrill Robinson can be found in the Papers & Records volume XXXI (2003), starting on page 51.